 Knowing Your Data

 Inevitably, all Continuous Improvement practitioners (especially those leading projects) will come across a set of data related to a specific process or sample being studied.
-Data analytics is indeed a key part of understanding the voice of the process (VoP) and although there is so much to be learned from advanced analysis, there are three basic and yet extremely important concepts that the CI professional should be comfortable with: central tendency, spread and consequently, outliers & skewness.
+Data analytics is indeed a key part of understanding the voice of the process (VoP) and although there is so much to be learned from advanced analysis, there are three basic and yet extremely important concepts that the CI professional should be comfortable with: 1) central tendency, 2) spread, and consequently, 3) outliers and skewness.

 Also known as variation, the spread of the data adds valuable insight to central tendency measures.
 It provides an overview of how far from the concentrated numbers the actual observations are.
 Think about spread as the measure of variation that prevents values from being nicely concentrated around a certain central tendency measure; for example, the average.
 The usual statistics to investigate spread are variance and standard deviation.